What's new in HDRP version 12 / Unity 2021.2

 Top level menus

-From HDRP 12.0, various top level menus are now different.
+HDRP 12.0 includes changes to some top level menus.
 This is to make the top level menus more consistent between HDRP and the Universal Render Pipeline.
 The top level menus this change affects are:

 - HD Render Pipeline Wizard is now at Window > Rendering > HDRP Wizard